 Patches must be applied from inside the tire, which means you’ll have to take your tire off.
-That’s the advantage of patching your punctured tire because it’s easier to analyze the extension of the damage.
+That’s the advantage of patching your punctured tire because it’s easier to analyze the extent of the damage.

 After the puncture point is located precisely, the sides of the hole must be filed smooth.
 Then, the patch is applied with the support of vulcanizing cement.
 A repair sealer should finish the job.
 Finally, inflate your tire again and cut the plug.

 Once your tire is patched, you shouldn’t stretch it too much, with long and fast-speed journeys.
 Still, not all tires are fixable.
 Holes bigger than ¼ of an inch are technically possible to patch, but it’s not viable in the long run.
 If the puncture is located on the side of the tire, it’s also impossible to fix it.